zbw/qualle/README.md

 - ``predicted_labels_with_scores`` is a comma-separated list of pairs ``predicted_label:confidence-score``
 (this is basically the output of the MLC method)
 - ``true_labels`` is a comma-separated list of true labels (ground truth)

+Note that you can omit the ``true_labels`` section if you only want to predict the quality of the data.

 For example, a row in the data file could look like this: